BlockchainCommons/GordianQRTool-iOS/Docs/MANUAL.md

 * Automated iCloud backup and recovery

 **QR Tool** is a reference app, demonstrating the [Gordian Principles](https://github.com/BlockchainCommons/GordianQRTool-iOS#gordian-principles) of independence, privacy, resilience, and openness.

+## Install QR Tool

+You can either purchase **Gordian QR Tool** from the Apple store or you can compile from the source here.

+For full functionality of the iCloud backup, be sure to turn on the following functionality under "Settings > Apple ID > iCloud" on all devices running **Gordian QR Tool**:

+* Keychain
+* iCloud Drive

 ## Using QR Tool